Why Transaction Commons?

 Your Transaction Process Experts

-Our focus is the transaction process.
-Getting from the inception of the transaction, through the nondisclosure agreement, term sheet (or letter of intent), due diligence, transaction document negotiation, and finally to the closing and any post-closing escrow resolution.
-And doing it all as efficiently as possible.
+Our focus is making the transaction process more efficient.
+We believe it is critical to keep all transaction negotiations organized - in one place - from the inception of the transaction (whether a nondisclosure agreement, term sheet, or letter of intent), through transaction document negotiation, the closing and any post-closing deliveries or issue resolutions.
 Transaction Commons is the platform that makes that possible, and at a fair price.
-Most importantly, the Transaction Commons team knows how that process works - and how and where inefficiency and waste can arise.

 Why are we called "Transaction Commons"?